pavelmc/BMux/README.md

 * Up to 8 buttons in a single Analog pin _(by default limited to 8 to keep firmware footprint low, it's tunable in software)_.
 * Secondary functions (press & hold) in each button, configured on demand.
-* Intuitive behavior in the case you held a button pressed (_on the original AnalogButtons library when you held a button you got two events, first a click and then a hold one, that's not acceptable for some uses._)
+* Intuitive behavior in the case you held a button pressed (_on the original AnalogButtons library when you held a button you got two events, first a click and then a hold one, that's not intuitive._)
+* Single click event (the click does not repeat itself)
+* Hold event will repeat at a pace defined by the hold limit (if you keep the button pressed long enough)

 ## Inspiration ##